Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: AGB Theoretical Isochrones

 Figure \ref{fig:hr} shows select \texttt{PARSEC-COLIBRI} isochrones for select ages between 50 Myr and 10 Gyr.
 The top panel shows an HR diagram with the number of AGB star thermal pulse cycles (TPC) set to $n_{\rm{inTPC}}=0$, while the bottom one has $n_{\rm{inTPC}}=20$.
 The latter value is recommended by \citet{marigo17} for realistic resolved stellar populations analysis.
 We discuss this point further below.

-Young AGB stars are typically the more luminous cool stars on the HR diagram.
-Though they become less luminous with age, even the 10 Gyr AGB stars are generally more luminous than the TRGB, an important observational property.
-Moreover, unlike the RGB, the change in AGB age as a function of luminosity (i.e., the age gradient on the HR diagram) is much more pronounced for AGB stars than RGB stars.
+Young AGB stars are typically the more luminous cool stars on the HR diagram, and have higher initial masses than older and fainter AGB stars.
+However, an important observational property is that even faint, lower-mass AGB stars are generally more luminous than the tip of the red giant branch (TRGB) in the near-IR.
+Moreover, the change in AGB age as a function of luminosity (i.e., the age gradient on the HR diagram) is much more pronounced for AGB stars than RGB stars.

 The AGB is separated into two stages: the early AGB (E-AGB) and thermally-pulsating AGB (TP-AGB).
 In the E-AGB, the source of energy is the He-burning shell, whereas for in the TP-AGB, the H-burning shell and He-burning shell ignite in alternating pulses \citep{habing03}.
 All AGB stars begin in the E-AGB phase, where their luminosities increase and temperatures decrease monotonically as a function of time \citep{Iben83}.
 In the HR diagram, RGB and E-AGB stars of different ages are difficult to separate in the same area of the CMD \citep{gallart05}, as shown in Figure \ref{fig:hr}.
 Hence, much of our SFH information is derived from TP-AGB stars, except for the very oldest ages for which both E-AGB and TP-AGB stars provide leverage.